Earth Notes: On the Electra C1845W freestanding slimline dishwasher: ReviewUpdated 2023-11-28 03:25 GMT.

 - Height: 85cm

 - Width: 44.8cm

 - GBP209.00 valid at/until:

 - Electra C1845W

 - Quiet, efficient (A++), effective!
 We're happy one year in.
 The ECO programme at ~0.7kWh was the main attraction; the cycle takes 198 minutes but you can open the machine up any time after the "dry" indicator LED comes on.
 That "dry" light is handy, as is the flexible delay timer!
 The machine's exact (small) dimensions were also important to fit in our rather tight space.
 Less good: the door seals get grungy quickly, and oddly the handles of some of our forks are too fat to fit into most of the holes in the cutlery basket.

 - good energy efficiency

 The Zanussi ZDS2010 was replaced () with the Electra C1845W.

-We also amongst others considered a 'connected' Bosch SPS2IKW04G, to little apparent added value and some privacy risk.
-The Candy was bigger than described on the retailer's site, and didn't physically fit!
+We first ordered a Candy, but it was bigger than described on the retailer's site, and did not physically fit!